enisz/igdb/src/assets/templates/02-query-builder.md

 ?>
 ```

-> Using the Builder this way is not recommended and this functionality may be removed in future versions.
+> Using the Builder this way is not recommended as this functionality may be removed in future versions.

 ### Builder way

 The Builder is using a builder pattern to configure itself before parsing the properties to a query string.
-When every parameter is set, calling the `build` method will start processing the parameters and will return the query string itself.
+When every parameter is set, calling the [`build()`](#building-the-query) method will start processing the parameters and will return the query string itself.

 ```php
 <?php